landonletzkus/landonletzkus.com/README.md

-# Landon Letzkus's Website
+# Landon's Website!

-This is the source code for my personal website hosted on GitHub Pages.
+This is the source code for my personal website hosted here on GitHub Pages.
+It's very simple and mostly useless, but it sure beats paying squarespace $180/year.

 ## Viewing the Website